-We will now install the LEDs LED2-LED5 and their associated resistors.
+We will now install the diagnostic LEDs labeled LED2-LED5 and their associated resistors.
 These LEDS do not have a designated purpose but are intended for MegaSat users to provide visible feedback as they design in their payload.

-For example, a team could turn LED2 on if they SD card was successfully detected at the start of their program, allowing them to ensure the card was properly mounted prior to launch.
+For example, a team could turn LED2 on if their SD card was successfully detected at the start of their program, allowing them to ensure the card was properly mounted prior to launch.

-Figure 27: LED Resistors R21, R22, R23, R24.
+Figure 26: LED Resistors R21, R22, R23, R24.

-Figure 28: Negative Pads for LED2, LED3, LED4, and LED5.
+Figure 27 : Negative Pads for LED2, LED3, LED4, and LED5.